-Welcome to the Media Analytics Department's blog.
-Our goal with this blog is to cover important topics related to computer vision in a more informal medium than a research paper.
+Welcome to the Media Analytics Department's blog, where we cover important topics related to computer vision and machine learning in a more informal medium than a research paper.

 |01-06-21 | Universal Representations for Responsible and Robust AI

 Responsible AI systems for surveillance, healthcare, and biometrics applications that focus on people need to satisfy legal and social requirements.
 Moreover, robust AI engines need to achieve accuracy in new and unexpected situations for applications such as mobility, insurance, construction, and factories.
 To enable both responsible and robust AI systems while reducing cost of data collection and annotation, we present a URLearning framework to learn universal representations for visual analysis of scenes, objects and people in varied situations. e.g., weather, lighting, and ethnicity.
 By leveraging both labeled and unlabeled data with advanced techniques such as domain generalization, domain adaptation, and semi-supervised leanring, we demonstrate diverse computer vision use cases for surveillance and mobility applications.Read the post...

 We develop two types of technologies for privacy-aware AI models: differential privacy and differentially private federated Learning.
 These technologies prevent attackers from using model outputs to decipher data, either in stand-alone training or in combined training across multiple stakeholders.
 Furthermore, Our privacy-aware AI models achieve high privacy and accuracy, with less data required compared to competitors.
 For example, Google needs much larger data than us, so cannot achieve high accuracy when customer data is limited.
 Other approaches such as federated learning used by Apple achieve accuracy, but do not provide a provable guarantee of privacy.
 As such, our models are suitable for a range of applications such as surveillance with face and human data, as well as finance with data from multiple banks.Read the post...